wmp43/Data-Science-Search-Engine/readme.md

 # DSSE ReadMe
-### Motivation: Build large scale IR and RAG system using wikipedia as a case study. ideally, this would be extended for Law.
+### Motivation: Build large scale IR and RAG system using wikipedia as a case study focused on Data Science.
+This may be used for all levels of Data Scientists to learn more about the core topics of Data Science with relevant citations and responses from an foundational model.
+Especially interested in developing deep learning models with good enough performance on the smallest amount of compute possible.
+### Current Stage
+- Annotating Data for custom NER model.
+This will be important for query filtering and network visualization.
 ## Core Functionality by Feature
 1. Search
     - Develop an IR system to return relevant documents based on tags, input query, etc.